kalinosia/HalloweenGame/README.md

+>No longer working at this.

 # Halloween Game  in Python
 My first game with pygame.

 ## How I work
 I used PyCharm editor, graphic are from flaticon, background from freepik and sound are from couple sources i.a. opengameart, findsounds.